Joystream/joystream/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please see our [contributing guidlines](https://github.com/Joystream/joystream#contribute) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning